So, you’re ready to start your journey as a small business owner and share your passion with the world.

 Additional Website Resources:

-- With your Schedulicity membership, you’ll receive a business profile in our Marketplace that widens your exposure to potential clients.
-Learn more about it here!
+- With your Schedulicity account, you get a business listing in Our Marketplace that widens your exposure to potential clients.
+Learn more about it + other scheduling features.

 - If Google’s your thing, consider looking into its website builder tool.

 If you want to help your customers find your shiny new site, consider the importance of SEO for small businesses.

 SEO stands for search engine optimization, and that just means you’re making it easy for search engines to recognize that your content is valuable for readers.